 The two standard networking models recommended to interconnect your servers are described in detail in the Networking Models section of the Remote PC Guide Series, Volume 1 - Introduction and Planning.

 3 Software and Licenses

-3.1 Obtaining Software Licenses
+3.1 Obtaining Windows Software Licenses

-Licensing considerations will vary, depending on your school's participation in the VMware IT Academy Program (VITA) program and/or the VMware Academic Subscription (VMAS).
-Guidance on navigating licensing is available on the VMware Product Licensing VMAS vs. VITA chart.
+Licensing considerations will vary, depending on your school's participation in the VMware IT Academy Program (VITA) program.